ctb/titus-blog/src/a-reminder-about-reporting.rst

 actually have me in it (I'm lower right, just outside the camera frame).
 What?

+I'm not upset at Tracy and Sean; I have no doubt they did their best to convey the collaboration.
+I'm not even upset at the reporter, who no doubt has his own incentives and time constraints.
+But it's worth mentioning as an example of inaccurate and incomplete reporting.

 I've talked to enough reporters now to recognize that often the published story bears only a casual resemblance to the truth, especially when there's a good creation myth in the offing.
 But it's always good to have some blatant examples to wave around.
+And this is what blogs are for, right?
+Complaining :)

 --titus